Kalina people: Suriname

-Kali'na are a strong presence on the left bank of the Maroni River and on the banks of the Coppename River.
+Kaliʼna are a strong presence on the left bank of the Maroni River and on the banks of the Coppename River.
 A large proportion of the population lives in the Para District often in villages shared with the Lokono people.
-The main settlement are Bernharddorp, Wit-Santi, Galibi, Powakka and Bigi Ston.
-The Kali'na lived in the same area as the colonizers, and have a peace treaty with Suriname since 1686.
-A Kali'na member of the National Assembly, Sylvia Kajoeramari, successfully led efforts to recognize the International Day of the World's Indigenous Peoples as a public holiday in Suriname.
+The main settlements are Bernharddorp, Wit-Santi, Galibi, Powakka and Bigi Ston.
+The Kaliʼna lived in the same area as the colonizers, and have a peace treaty with Suriname since 1686.
+A Kaliʼna member of the National Assembly, Sylvia Kajoeramari, successfully led efforts to recognize the International Day of the World's Indigenous Peoples as a public holiday in Suriname.

 Guyana

-In Guyana, Kali'na are stereotyped as the most "proud, aggressive, and warlike" of the Amerindian groups.
-Kalina were paid by plantation owners to capture indigenous slaves as well as recapture African slaves who escaped.
-One of the smaller indigenous groups in Guyana, Kali'na are settled on the Barama and Pomeroon Rivers, and in the Northwest of the country.
+In Guyana, Kaliʼna are stereotyped as the most "proud, aggressive, and warlike" of the Amerindian groups.
+Kalina were paid by plantation owners to capture Indigenous slaves as well as recapture African slaves who escaped.
+One of the smaller Indigenous groups in Guyana, Kaliʼna are settled on the Barama and Pomeroon Rivers, and in the Northwest of the country.

 Malaria has had a detrimental impact on the population of Kalina in Guyana, and is exacerbated by hinterland mining that creates still-water pools that serve as vectors for the disease.
 Many Kalina are also employed in the mining sector.

 Venezuela

-The country where their numbers are the greatest, Kali'na can be found in two distinct zones: in the Llanos of the Orinoco river valley and on the Cuyuni River valley part of which is in Guyana.
+The country where their numbers are the greatest, Kaliʼna can be found in two distinct zones: in the Llanos of the Orinoco river valley and on the Cuyuni River valley part of which is in Guyana.
 See also Chimire, Venezuela.